-Note: GSMME uses 2 files: a control CSV file and a mapping CSV file.
+Note: GWMME uses 2 files: a control CSV file and a mapping CSV file.
 This article is about creating and using a control CSV file.
 For details about creating and using a mapping CSV file, go to Create a mapping CSV file.

 How to create the control CSV file